-Another key strand of the group’s work is to trial potential therapeutic interventions, both pharmacological and non-pharmacological, for individuals with neurodevelopmental disorders.
+A key strand of the group’s work is to trial potential therapeutic interventions, both pharmacological and non-pharmacological, for individuals with neurodevelopmental disorders.
 Our understanding of the factors that contribute to the development of these disorders has increased dramatically in recent years.
 These advances are now beginning to lead to the possibility of new treatments and the Clinical Research group will run trials to test these as they become available.
-This is already the case for Fragile X Syndrome, where the group is participating in Phase II clinical trials of a new medication for this disorder.
-In addition, the group has carried out a study of a behavioural therapy designed to enhance social skills in adults with Asperger Syndrome.
+This is already the case for Fragile X Syndrome, where the group has completed a number of trials of new medications for this disorder.
+In addition, the group has also completed a study of a behavioural therapy designed to enhance social skills in adults with Asperger Syndrome.